CoLRev-Environment/colrev/docs/source/guides/init.rst

     Name of the project

+.. option:: --curated_metadata

+    Use a template for curated metadata repositories.

+.. option:: --url

+    Url for the curated metadata repository.

 Once the repository is set up, you can share it with your team (see `instructions <overview.html#collaborate-in-a-team>`_).